Yuxiao-git2025/STA-LTA-Detection/README.md

 Using separate trigger-on and trigger-off thresholds is called **hysteresis**.
 It prevents repeated trigger switching when the STA/LTA ratio fluctuates near a threshold.

-In this project, the default thresholds are:

-$$
-T_{\mathrm{on}} = 1.5
-$$

-$$
-T_{\mathrm{off}} = 0.5
-$$

-The STA and LTA window lengths are set to 5 s and 10 s, respectively.
-These parameters can be adjusted according to the expected event duration, sampling rate, signal frequency content, and background noise conditions.

 ## Noise Test

 The noisy STA/LTA example adds zero-mean Gaussian noise to the normalized waveform.
 The noise level is controlled relative to the waveform amplitude.

 A noise level of $1.0$ represents a relatively strong noise condition, where the added noise amplitude is comparable to the normalized waveform amplitude.
 This provides a simple and reproducible test of STA/LTA performance under reduced signal-to-noise conditions.

 As the noise level increases, the detector may produce false triggers, miss weak arrivals, or identify the event onset later than expected.
-In practical applications, the STA window, LTA window, and trigger thresholds should be selected using waveform data with representative background-noise conditions.

 ## Template Matching Principle